rliu6915/ToyProjects/course-info/README.md

-# Getting Started with Create React App
+# Course Information

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has frontend.
+You can run it locally by using npm install and npm start.

 ## Available Scripts